PedroMM03/semantic-segmentation-adaptive-manipulation/README.md

 ---

-## 2. 🎥 Figures, Visualizations & Demonstration Scripts

-### 📸 Image Captures Referenced in the Report
+## 2. Scripts Used to Generate Figures in the Report

-### 🎞️ Demo Scripts or Command References for Reproducibility
+This section includes complementary scripts used to generate some of the illustrative figures shown in the final written report

 ---